-For hatchback models, the top tether anchors are on the back of the rear seatbacks.
-Remove the cargo cover before installing the top tether.
-The cargo cover should remain off while the top tether is in use.
+The top tether anchors are on the back of the rear seatbacks.
 Be sure to use an anchor located directly behind the seating position where the child restraint will be placed.

 Do not secure a child restraint in a position without a top tether anchor if a national or local law requires that the top tether be attached, or if the instructions that come with the child restraint say that the top tether must be attached.